Skip to Content

 What does a habanero pepper look like?

-Habanero peppers are thin-walled, waxy pepper that is about 2 inches long and 1 to 2 inches wide.
-Color ranges from yellow to orange and then to red depending on when it is harvested.
+Habanero peppers are thin-walled, waxy peppers about 2 inches long and 1 to 2 inches wide.
+Depending on when they are harvested, their color ranges from yellow to orange and then to red.

 What does a habanero pepper taste like?